MouadJEBILOU/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 12 : Create a script that displays the 10 newest files in the current directory :
 #!/bin/bash
 ls -1t | head -10

+TASK 13 : Create a script that takes a list of words as input and prints only words that appear exactly once :
+#!/bin/bash
+sort | uniq -u

+TASK 14 : Display lines containing the pattern “root” from the file /etc/passwd : grep "root" /etc/passwd

+TASK 15 : Display the number of lines that contain the pattern “bin” in the file /etc/passwd :
+#!/bin/bash
+grep -c "bin" /etc/passwd

+TASK 16 : Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd : grep -A 3 "root" /etc/passwd

+TASK 17 :